Spiritual Care in a Diverse World

 The recently published National Guidelines for Spiritual Care in Aged Care state that spiritual care is everyone’s business.
 Spirituality is intrinsic to being human, and spiritual needs may arise at any time.
 While chaplains, pastoral carers and spiritual care practitioners have a distinct role in the provision of skilled spiritual care, every person in contact with older people needs to have a basic awareness of spirituality and how it affects their role.

 This session will engage participants in a process of developing and deepening understandings of spirituality and spiritual care.
 It will support the development of confidence in providing basic spiritual care, and discerning when to refer to a skilled practitioner.

 During the session, participants will engage in:

-This workshop is proudly supported by Prime Super.
+This event is proudly Supported by Prime Super